BookLane/toad-reader-server/userinfo_api.md

 - If `flags` contains an item with the value `trial`, then a "Trial" indicator will be seen in the user’s library.
 No other flags are used at this time.
 - Either `books` or `subscriptions` (or both) must be provided.
+- For tenants with the Standard eReader, `ADMIN`s are automatically given access to the `BASIC` version of every book.
+- For tenants with the Enhanced eReader, `ADMIN`s are automatically given access to the `PUBLISHER` version of every book.
+Explicit access to the `ENHANCED` or `INSTRUCTOR` version of a book in the User Info Payload will override this default.

+### Book version permissions

+- `BASE`: Only has access to the "Basic book"
+- `ENHANCED`: Has access to the "Basic book" and "Enhanced book."
+Additionally, this user can connect to classrooms as a student with a QR or text code.
+- `INSTRUCTOR`: Has access to the "Basic book" and "Enhanced book."
+Additionally, this user can create classrooms over which he/she becomes an instructor.
+This gives him/her the ability to edit the tools displayed and highlights shared within those classrooms.
+This user can also connect to classrooms as a student with a QR or text code.
+- `PUBLISHER`: Has access to the "Basic book" and "Enhanced book."
+Additionally, this user can edit the tools displayed in the "Enhanced book."

 ### Simple example of typical usage
 ```json